 Section 18 of the FPA states that FERC is to require construction, operation, and maintenance by a licensee of such fishways as may be prescribed by the Secretary of the Interior or the Secretary of Commerce.
-In this relicensing, the United States Fish and Wildlife Service (USFWS) as the designee of the Secretary of Interior has jurisdiction over relevant fish species in the Bear River (in this case, relevant means federally listed threatened or endangered fish species, of which there are none; Utah Division of Wildlife Resources (UDWR) has jurisdiction over non-listed wildlife of the state).
+In this relicensing, the United States Fish and Wildlife Service (USFWS) as the designee of the Secretary of Interior has jurisdiction over relevant fish species in the Bear River

-1 The Project falls within the Western Energy Coordinating Council Northwest Power Pool and Rocky Mountain Reserve Sharing Group assessment area, and includes projects located in Colorado, Idaho, Montana, Oregon, Utah, Washington, and Wyoming, and parts of California, Nebraska, Nevada, and South Dakota.
+&lt;sup>1 The Project falls within the Western Energy Coordinating Council Northwest Power Pool and Rocky Mountain Reserve Sharing Group assessment area, and includes projects located in Colorado, Idaho, Montana, Oregon, Utah, Washington, and Wyoming, and parts of California, Nebraska, Nevada, and South Dakota.

-2 NERC annually forecasts electrical supply and demand nationally and regionally for 10-year periods.
+&lt;sup>2 NERC annually forecasts electrical supply and demand nationally and regionally for 10-year periods.